voideditor/void/CONTRIBUTING.md

 When the user submits a response or presses the apply/accept/reject button, we should add these events to the history, allowing the user to undo/redo them.
 Right now there is unexpected behavior if the user tries to undo or redo their changes.

-## ⭐⭐⭐ Build Cursor-style quick edits (ctrl+k).
+## ⭐⭐⭐ Build Cursor-style quick edits (Ctrl+K).

-When the user presses ctrl+k, an input box should appear inline with the code that they were selecting.
+When the user presses Ctrl+K, an input box should appear inline with the code that they were selecting.
 This is somewhat difficult to do because an extension alone cannot do this, and it requires creating a new component in the IDE.
 We think you can modify vscode's built-in "codelens" or "zone widget" components, but we are open to alternatives.

 ## ⭐⭐⭐ Creative.